 J.D., George Washington University, 1979; B.A., Swarthmore College and Northwestern University, 1976

-Lisa is a graduate of the George Washington University where she earned her J.D. in 1979.
-Lisa has been representing Oregon employers for over twenty years and is a frequent speaker on employment law topics.
+Lisa is a graduate of the George Washington University where she earned her J.D.
+Lisa has been representing Oregon employers for over thirty years and is a frequent speaker on employment law topics.
 She focuses her practice on employment advice, litigation and alternative dispute resolution.
 Frequent advice and training issues include employment policies and procedures, employment agreements, noncompete agreements, hiring, termination, and other aspects of employment law including the ADA, sexual harassment, federal and state discrimination laws, disability issues, age discrimination and workers' compensation discrimination claims.

 Megan J. Crowhurst